tldr-pages/tldr-maintenance/README.md

 ### Other languages

+- **Inconsistent filename(s)**
+  A filename is inconsistent when it doesn't match the title (`# ...`) of the page.
 - **Malformed or outdated more-info link page(s)**
   A page is malformed when the `> More information: <link>.` does not match the format in the [TLDR template](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/more-info-link.md).
    A page is outdated when the `> More information: <link>.` does not match the link in the English page.
 - **Malformed or outdated see also mention(s)**
+  Only applies to pages whose English page has a `> See also: ...` mention as second to last line of the description.
-  A mention is malformed when the `> See also: ...` line does not match the format in the [TLDR template](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/see-also-mentions.md).
+  A mention is malformed when the translated mention does not match the format in the [TLDR template](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/see-also-mentions.md).
   A mention is outdated when the mentioned pages do not match the pages mentioned in the English page.
 - **Missing see also mention(s)**
+  Only applies to pages whose English page has a `> See also: ...` mention as second to last line of the description.
+  A mention is missing when the second to last line of the description of the translated page isn't a mention (a line like `` > ...: `...` ``).
+  So a mention in the wrong place is reported as missing as well.
+- **Missing alias page(s)**
-  A mention is missing when the English page has a `> See also: ...` line, but the translated page doesn't.
+  A translated alias page is missing when the English page is an alias page, but the translated page doesn't exist.
+  This metric generates false-positives, so the results need to be checked by hand.
+- **Mismatched page title(s)**
+  A page title is mismatched when the title (`# ...`) doesn't match the title of the English page.
 - **Missing TLDR page(s)**
   A page is missing when there is a page that references another page (like `tldr example`), but the other page doesn't exist.
 - **Missing see also page(s)**
-  A page is missing when there is a page that mentions another page in its translated `> See also: ...` line, but the other page doesn't exist (yet) in that language.
+  A page is missing when there is a page that mentions another page in its first translated `> See also: ...` line, but the other page doesn't exist (yet) in that language.
 - **Misplaced page(s)**
   A page is misplaced when the page isn’t inside a folder in the list of supported platforms.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).